pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

 --- We did not manage to implement monitoring.
-We would like to have monitoring implemented such that over time we could measure ... and ... that would inform us about this ... behaviour of our application. ---
+We would like to have monitoring implemented such that over time we could measure the performance in terms of rouge score, as well as the general usage of our model.
+This would inform us about the needs of our users, which would lead us to consider additional features.
+  Moreover, we would like to know statistics on the input of our users, so we can see if there is a data drift (e.g. longer texts, different languages). ---

 ### Question 24